Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/README.md

 Column Name| Definition | Remarks
 ------|-------|--------
 Email| Unique user ID
-Name| Username | some users are “guest/anonymous” First Donation to Charity | the date of the first donation made on GIVEasia | To find early users Last_Charity | The date of the last donation made on GIVEasia | Recent user activities Number of Donations to Charity | # of donations made by the same user | To identify active users.
+Name| Username | Some users are “guest/anonymous” First Donation to Charity | The date of the first donation made on GIVEasia | To find early users Last_Charity | The date of the last donation made on GIVEasia | Recent user activities Number of Donations to Charity | # of donations made by the same user | To identify active users.
 “Giving GIVEasia tip during checkout process” is considered as one donation
 SUM_Charity| Total donations by a particular user (plus tip to GIVEasia) | To find high-value users